nsbgn/handalf/README.md

     cause misfires.
 You can train yourself and there are other [ways][urob] to mitigate it, but I have not made such sacrifices here.
--   **Overloading is used sparingly, if at all.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-Therefore, only *one* key may have two functions, because it tends to punctuate a keystroke anyway: <kbd>Esc</kbd>.
+-   **Overloading is used sparingly, if at all.** Even for non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
+Therefore, only a *single* key has judiciously been given double duty: <kbd>Esc</kbd>.
+Even then, the overload is optional.
--   **Stateless.** Modal editors are great, but only when they provide constant feedback on the current mode.
-On a keyboard, the only substrate upon which your brain can build associations is the physical position of your hands.
-Therefore, the key that is registered will depend *only* on the keys you are currently pressing, or at most which keys you were pressing some fraction of a second ago.
+-   **Stateless.** Modal editors are great, but only because they can provide continuous feedback about the current mode.
+Without looking at the keyboard, the only substrate upon which your brain can build associations is the physical position of your hands.
+Therefore, the key sent to your computer will depend *only* on the keys you are currently pressing, or at most which keys you were pressing some fraction of a second ago.
--   **Regressions are avoided.** When stuffing so much functionality into a limited space, it is inevitable that some key sequences will become hard to type.
+-   **Regressions are avoided.** When stuffing so much functionality into a cramped space, it is inevitable that some key sequences will become harder to type.
 However, care has been taken to avoid making assumptions about the programs you will be running.
-That is, all modifier combinations should still be available, they should still stack in an intuitive and consistent way, and no reasonable shortcut should be made impossible to type.
+That is, all modifier combinations should still be available, they should still stack in an intuitive and consistent way, and no reasonable shortcut should become impossible to type.

 Above all, the layout should **feel good**.
 Many things are taken into
-consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, keeping actions and symbols separate, etcetera --- but the final decision is based on vibes. :)
+consideration: simplicity, rolling motions, muscle memory, semantic clustering, symmetry, keeping actions and symbols separate, etcetera --- but the final decision is based on vibes alone. :)

 Unfortunately, the layout is biased toward right-handed people.